RobloxAPI/doc/GUIDELINES.md

 The summary may contain more than one sentence, or even multiple paragraphs, but it should only provide a quick overview of the entity.

-The Summary header may be omitted; when a section named "Summary" cannot be found, the "orphan" section is used instead.
+The Summary heading may be omitted; when a section named "Summary" cannot be found, the "orphan" section is used instead.
 An orphan section is the content located after the start of the section, and before the start of the first subsection.
 For example: